How hotels use data to drive new revenue

 Sound good?
 Well, keep reading.

-The secret to understanding what travelers really want is hiding within your existing dark data.
+The secret to understanding what travellers really want is hiding within your existing dark data.
 Unlocking these insights is where the magic happens.

 Here are a few steps your hotel can take right now to start boosting revenues using data and analytical insight: